 A proposal responsive to this Thread develops partnerships that include a MSI along with an NSF-funded research center, a research-intensive organization, and/or a national laboratory.
-Recalling the overarching goal of this CISE-MSI program solicitation, these projects should be led by one or more MSIs that have not had recent track records of funding through the CISE programs noted above.
 The proposing team should have demonstrated prior success via collaborative projects and should describe how the requested funds will result in large-scale, transformative impact via the proposed partnership.

-Additionally, the project must include undergraduate and/or graduate students in the research activities and should foster student involvement (attendance, presentation, etc.) at technical conferences.
 RPEP proposals must be comprehensive and well-integrated and should make convincing cases that the collaborative contributions of the project teams will result in enhanced research capacity at the participating MSIs.

-The potential of the activities should demonstrate contribution to CISE-focused research and collaborative contributions among researchers that could successfully compete directly in the larger size classes of the CISE programs noted in Section II of this solicitation.
+The potential of the activities should demonstrate contribution to CISE-focused research and collaborative contributions among researchers that could successfully compete directly in the CISE programs noted in Section II of this solicitation.